-8. Indigestion: A drop or two massaged into the abdomen will assist digestion and relieve the symptoms of indigestion..
+8. Indigestion: A drop or two massaged into the abdomen will assist digestion and relieve the symptoms of indigestion.

 9. Sprains and sports injuries: Lemongrass essential oil will treat both the pain and inflammations associated with sprains and sports injuries.
 It is nice to try this method before resorting to anti-inflammatory drugs.

 10. Reduce fevers: Use lemongrass to help fight the infection that causes fevers and also to keep the toxins from spreading.
-To use, blend with your basic Simple Salve (or even plain coconut oil) and apply to the back of neck, chest area, and the bottom of feet.
+To use, blend with your basic Simple Salve (or even plain coconut oil) and apply to the back of the neck, chest area, and the bottom of feet.

 13. Acne: Lemongrass is a mild astringent and is also antimicrobial.
 To help clear up acne, add one drop to a carrier oil and dab on to affected areas once or twice a day.
 Do not overuse, as too much lemongrass can cause skin irritation.

 15. Oily skin: Utilize lemongrass in the same manner as that for acne, or utilize a drop in warm water as a skin rinse.
-The astringent properties of lemongrass have a naturally drying effect, without the potential over dryness caused by stronger astringents.
+The astringent properties of lemongrass have a naturally drying effect, without the potential for dryness caused by stronger astringents.

 16. Stress relief: One of the best ways to use lemongrass essential oil to relieve stress is via aromatherapy.
-Add 5 to 6 drops to your diffuser, or put a drop on your palms and inhale the scent.
+Add 5 to 6 drops to your diffuser, or put a drop on your palms and inhale the citral scent.
 You can also put a drop on a cloth, or pillow for nighttime or travel aromatherapy.